Latent semantic indexing: Why marketers don’t need to worry about it

 5. Leverage natural language processing

 Search engines use NLP to understand how language works, enabling them to identify meaning and context from content.
-When optimizing content, it’s important to write in a natural, conversational tone that mimics how users search for information.
+When optimizing content, it’s essential to write in a natural, conversational tone that mimics how users search for information.

 Action steps:

-- Use long-tail keywords and question-based phrases to align with how users search
+• Use long-tail keywords and question-based phrases to align with how users search.

 6. Build content that encourages engagement